singleron-RD/CeleScope/doc/assay/multi_fusion.md

 `--gzip` Output gzipped fastq files.

-`--adapter_fasta` Addtional adapter fasta file.
+`--adapter_fasta` Additional adapter fasta file.

 `--minimum_length` Discard processed reads that are shorter than LENGTH.

 `--nextseq_trim` Quality trimming of reads using two-color chemistry (NextSeq).
 Some Illumina instruments use a two-color chemistry to encode the four bases.
 This includes the NextSeq and the NovaSeq.
-In those instruments, a ‘dark cycle’ (with no detected color) encodes a G.
-However, dark cycles also occur when sequencing “falls off” the end of the fragment.
-The read then contains a run of high-quality, but incorrect “G” calls at its 3’ end.
+In those instruments, a 'dark cycle' (with no detected color) encodes a G. However, dark cycles also occur when sequencing "falls off" the end of the fragment.
+The read then contains a run of high-quality, but incorrect "G" calls at its 3' end.

 `--overlap` Since Cutadapt allows partial matches between the read and the adapter sequence, short matches can occur by chance, leading to erroneously trimmed bases.
 For example, roughly 0.25 of all reads end with a base that is identical to the first base of the adapter.
 To reduce the number of falsely trimmed bases, the alignment algorithm requires that at least {overlap} bases match between adapter and read.

 `--insert` Read2 insert length.

 `--cutadapt_param` Other cutadapt parameters.
 For example, --cutadapt_param "-g AAA".

-`--genomeDir` Required.
-Genome directory after running `celescope {assay} mkref`.
+`--fusion_genomeDir` Required.
+Fusion genome directory generated by running `celescope fusion mkref`.
+Contains STAR index files and fusion position configuration.

 `--outFilterMatchNmin` Alignment will be output only if the number of matched bases is higher than or equal to this value.

 `--out_unmapped` Output unmapped reads.

-`--STAR_param` Additional parameters for the called software.
+`--STAR_param` Additional parameters for STAR.
 Need to be enclosed in quotation marks.
-For example, `--{software}_param "--param1 value1 --param2 value2"`.
+For example, `--STAR_param "--param1 value1 --param2 value2"`.

 `--outFilterMultimapNmax` Default `1`.
 How many places are allowed to match a read at most.

 `--starMem` Default `30`.
-Maximum memory that STAR can use.
+Maximum memory that STAR can use (GB).

-`--flanking_base` Number of bases flanking the fusion position.
+`--flanking_base` Default `5`.
+Number of bases flanking the fusion position on both sides.

 `--min_query_length` Minimum query length.

 `--not_correct_UMI` Do not perform UMI correction.

-`--read_threshold_method` method to find read threshold.
+`--read_threshold_method` Method to find read threshold.
 UMIs with `support reads` < `read threshold` are filtered.

 `--read_hard_threshold` int, use together with `--read_threshold_method hard`.

-`--umi_threshold_method` method to find UMI threshold.
+`--umi_threshold_method` Method to find UMI threshold.
 Cell barcode with `UMI` < `UMI threshold` are considered negative.

 `--umi_hard_threshold` int, use together with `--umi_threshold_method hard`.

 `--auto_coef` int, threshold = top 1 percent positive cell count / auto_coef.

 `--otsu_log_base` raw counts are first log transformed before thresholding.
 This argument is the log base.
 Commonly used values are 2 and 10.

-`--fusion_genomeDir` Fusion genome directory.